ngancz/ngancz.github.io/_pages/about.md

 Teaching
 ---
 Pedagogy is a critical aspect of my work.
-I always strive to implement evidence-based methods in the classroom and to support diversity, equity, and inclusion in the next generation of scientists.
+I strive to implement evidence-based methods in the classroom and to support diversity, equity, and inclusion in the next generation of scientists.
+I especially enjoy one-on-one mentoring.